 4. Public speaking anxiety

 This is probably best understood as a variant of shyness (see above).
 It typically appears in adolescence, but very often is not a major problem until college, probably because there are more situations in which public speaking might be required.
 Students' anxiety around this varies from those who are comfortable giving prepared talks, but dread being called on in class, to just the opposite, or both.
 We have seen many students who were considering, or were already in the habit of dropping classes or changing majors to avoid public speaking.
-They describe intense anxiety leading up to such situations, and often during the actual speaking.
 Students speak of "blanking out," freezing, "talking gibberish, or feeling that they are very obviously trembling, blushing, sweating, etc. As described above, the ideal treatment is in a specialized group or workshop, which the Counseling Center usually runs, given enough interest.
 Otherwise, we can refer you to an excellent local group that has been ongoing for many years.
-For the occasional student who makes insufficient progress in such groups, we can also, in certain situations, through evaluation by the Center's psychiatrist, offer specific medication that can be taken shortly before speaking events, which dampens the physical symptoms of nervous arousal.
+For the occasional student who makes insufficient progress in such groups, we can recommend evaluation by the Center's psychiatrist, who might offer specific medication.

 5. Test anxiety

-Some amount of anxiety is normal in test-taking, and lower to moderate levels are generally helpful because without an adequate level of anxiety, you might not prepare enough beforehand or be fully concentrating during the test.
+Some amount of anxiety is normal in test-taking, and lower to moderate levels are generally helpful because without an adequate level of anxiety, you might not study or concentrate adequately.
 However, when such anxiety becomes excessive, it can interfere with functioning.
 As with other types of anxiety, excessive test anxiety involves distressing levels of physical symptoms, such as rapid heartbeat, sweating, trembling, intestinal distress and lightheadedness.
 It also involves cognitive interference, such as "blanking out," forgetting important information, trouble reading and understanding questions, and difficulty organizing one's thoughts.
 It can also lead to panic attacks, and the feeling that one must leave the room.

 If you experience such symptoms, you must first ask yourself if your anxiety is connected mostly to the fact that you have not studied adequately.
 If so, then you are right to be anxious, and need to take it as a signal that you must prepare better in the future.
-However, if you are adequately prepared and still excessively anxious, the cause is probably one of the following: past experiences of high anxiety in such situations; a general predisposition to high anxiety; over-sensitivity to normal levels of anxiety; or excessive caffeine, alcohol, and/or drug abuse.
+However, if you are adequately prepared and still excessively anxious, the cause is probably one of the following: past experiences of high anxiety in such situations; a general predisposition to high anxiety; over-sensitivity to normal levels of anxiety; or excessive use of caffeine or other substances.

 If caffeine or other substance use is the cause, the cure is obvious.
 It is not, however, always easy to stop or cut back on these habits.
 Consider contacting one of the counselors at the Alcohol and Drug Education and Support Services at ext.
 2928 for help.
 Otherwise, you can probably alleviate your test anxiety by trying some of the following: